tmck-code/pokesay/README.md

 If all you are after is installing the program to use, then there are no dependencies required!
 Navigate to the Releases and download the latest binary.

----

-## TODO

-- Short-term
-  - [ ] optionally print ID assigned to each pokemon, support deterministic selection via the same ID
-- Longer-term
-- In Beta
-  - [x] support long and short cli args (e.g. --name/-n)
-- Completed
-  - [x] Make the category struct faster to load - currently takes up to 80% of the execution time
-  - [x] Store metadata and names in a more storage-efficient manner
-  - [x] Import japanese names from data/pokemon.json
-  - [x] Fix bad whitespace stripping when building assets
-  - [x] List all names
-  - [x] Make data structure to hold categories, names and pokemon
-  - [x] Increase speed
-  - [x] Improve categories to be more specific than shiny/regular
-  - [x] Filter by both name and category

 ## Similar projects

 There are many other projects that bring pokemon to the terminal!